• Skip to primary navigation

 • Best Marinara Sauce

-Marinara sauce with red wine is versatile and can be served with pasta, pizza, lasagna, meatballs, chicken parmigiana, sub sandwiches and much more.
-I love to keep homemade pasta sauce on hand in the freezer to pair with our favorite pasta on busy nights.
+Marinara sauce with red wine is versatile and can be served with pasta, pizza, lasagna, meatballs, chicken parmesan, sub sandwiches and much more.
+We love to keep homemade pasta sauce on hand in the freezer for a quick and delicious dinner on busy weeknights.

 plate full of italian meal with salad, spaghetti, garlic knots and sangria.